Dext vs. QuickBooks: A CPA’s Take on How These Platforms Complement Each Other

 By Jonathan Reich

-So today, I’m going to walk through where QuickBooks Online does the heavy lifting, where its built-in tools stall out, and how Dext fills those gaps for both business owners and firms.
+So today, I’m going to walk through where QuickBooks Online does the heavy lifting, where its built-in tools stall out, and how Dext fills those gaps for both business owners and firms, basically how Dext & QBO Work Together.

 By the end, you’ll know three things: